zeroecco/bash-wrapper/README.md

 Usage
 =====

-wrapper.sh -c COMMAND
+wrapper.sh -c 'COMMAND' << SINGLE QUOTES ARE NECESSARY!!!

 Why
 ===

 I have had to re-write cron wrappers so many freaking times that I am sick of it.
 This tool is to be the end all to a cron wrapper.